 The main road through the center of town is one of the direct routes to Pikes Peak.
-It’s lined with shops, restaurants, pubs, and galleries.
+In fact, the town motto is “At the foot of Pikes Peak”.
+Downtown lined with shops, restaurants, pubs, and galleries.
 Downtown also has a creekside city park with a children’s playground.

 There are eleven naturally carbonated mineral spring fountains around town, which gave Manitou Springs its name.
 They are open to anyone who wish to enjoy their healing benefits.

 Manitou Cliff Dwellings – Authentic Anasazi Indian dwellings that were relocated from the Four Corners region of Southwest Colorado.
 This exciting tourist attraction is open year round.

 Pikes Peak – Huge year round attraction with numerous things to do.
 Pikes Peak Cog Railway is a fantastic way to enjoy the views of the surrounding mountains and Great Plains without the hassles of driving to the top on the Pikes Peak Highway.

 The Incline – For those looking to do some hiking, the The Incline as its locally known, consists of nearly 2800 railway ties up the side of a mountain.
 It can be very challenging.
 It’s on Ruxton Street across from the Cog Railway.